Nehorai-Peisach/FakeLook/README.md

 ### This project is a Image based social network, created by Nehorai Peisach and Shai Moran for the Sela Learning Center.

 ## Setup:
-first you need to install all npm packeges,
+First you need to install all npm packeges,
   run `install.bat` to install all packeges
 ### or:
 in terminal: